 Bow Valley Parkway

-There are four trails along the Bow Valley Parkway, a spectacularly scenic winding road that connects Banff and Lake Louise.
-Take the Castle Lookout to Protection Mountain trail to see the original auto-route through Banff National Park or climb gradually through lodgepole pine forests to the Shadow Lake trail from the Redearth Creek trail.
+There are two trails along the Bow Valley Parkway, a spectacularly scenic winding road that connects Banff and Lake Louise.
+Start at Baker Creek and make your way to Protection Mountain Campground, paralleling the original auto-route through Banff National Park, or enjoy a network of trails through lodgepole pine forests at Castle Junction.

 If you are new to the sport, lessons are available from certified instructors who will have you gliding along in no time.
 Intermediate to advanced skiers may also want to brush up on their technique with a group or private lesson.
-If you don’t have your own gear, there are many options for rental equipment in the area.
+Bikescape's offers both cross-country lessons and tours!
+If you don’t have your own gear, there are many options for rental equipment in the area such as Snowtips-Bactrax, Banff Adventures, Ultimate Sports Banff, Chateau Mountain Sports in Banff and Wilson Mountain Sports and Chateau Ski & Snow Rentals in Lake Louise.